United States Navy Nurse Corps: Pre-1908

 In 1811, William P.C.
 Barton became the first to officially recommend that female nurses be added to naval hospital staff.
 However, it wasn't until 19 June 1861 that a Navy Department circular order finally established the designation of Nurse, to be filled by junior enlisted men.
 Fifteen years later, the duties were transferred to the designation Bayman (US Navy Regulations, 1876).
 Although enlisted personnel were referred to as nurses, their duties and responsibilities were more related to those of a hospital corpsman.

 During the American Civil War, several African American women served as paid crew aboard the hospital ship Red Rover in the Mississippi River area in the position of nurse.
 The known names of four nurses are: Alice Kennedy, Sarah Kinno, Ellen Campbell and Betsy Young (Fowler).
 In addition volunteer nuns from the Catholic Sisters of the Holy Cross served aboard as nurses.

-During the 1898 Spanish–American War, the Navy employed a modest number of female contract nurses in its hospitals ashore and sent trained male nurses to sea on the hospital ship Solace.
+During the 1898 Spanish–American War, the Navy employed a modest number of female contract nurses in its hospitals ashore through the DAR Hospital Corps and sent trained male nurses to sea on the hospital ship Solace.